 Before you begin, don’t forget to print out protractors for your students!

-Looking for Angles in Letters
+Look for Angles in Letters

-Then, with the ruler, draw random lines within their letter and colour as they wish.
-Students then need to find as many angles as they can and measure each angle!
-Simple, fun and worthwhile!
+Then, with the ruler, have each student draw random lines within their letter and color as they wish.
+What does this have to do with angles?
+Simple!
+Students then need to find as many angles as possible within the letter and measure each angle!

 Measure Angles in Pictures

 Finding angles is a lot more fun on a cute picture of a dog, don’t you think?
 Print this dog picture, hand out a protractor, and let the angle finding begin!